eladyaniv01/SC2MapAnalysis/README.md

 to get an idea of what the api can do,  check out "run.py"

+This module is inspired by plays like this one [TY map positioning](https://www.youtube.com/watch?v=NUQsAWIBTSk&start=458) (notice how the army splits into groups, covering different areas,  tanks a tucked in corners, and so on)

+Hopefully with the interface provided here, you will be able to build plays like that one!

 it is meant to be a tool(extension) for [BurnySc2](https://github.com/BurnySc2/python-sc2/)